DanielBarie/FritzingBuild/README.md

 - `./release.sh 1.0.2b_develop_private`, we're including the keyword `develop` so we don't have to worry about the repo not being in a clean state.
 Modify version string to fit your needs.
 - `tar -cjf  ./1.0.2b_develop_private.tar.bz2 fritzing-1.0.2b_develop_private.linux.AMD64`: Won't create compressed file because we're not running Travis-CI.

+## Deploy Release

+# FAQ
+## Complains about missing libgit2.so.1.7
+Error message: ```<our installation dir>/lib/Fritzing: error while loading shared libraries: libgit2.so.1.7: cannot open shared object file: No such file or directory```

 Don't choose 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 But since we're at it...